AdarshTiwari3/system-design/low_level_design/practice_problems/design_parking_lot/parking-lot.md

 3. **ParkingSpot**: This object models an individual parking spot in the parking lot.
 It’s the physical space where a Vehicle parks, ensuring only appropriately sized vehicles can park based on its capacity.

-4. **VehicleType** enum defines the different types of vehicles supported by the parking lot.
+4. **VehicleSize** enum defines the different types of vehicles supported by the parking lot.